Calijah Kancey: Professional career

 Kancey was selected by the Tampa Bay Buccaneers in the first round of the 2023 NFL draft with the 19th overall pick.
 Kancey was named Defensive Rookie of the Month for November of the 2023 season.

 After re-aggravating a calf injury during his debut in a week 1, 20–17 win over the Minnesota Vikings, Kancey played his first full NFL game in a week 6, 20–6 loss to the Detroit Lions, during which he recorded six quarterback pressures and his first career sack.
 He finished his rookie season with four sacks, 26 tackles, and one pass defended.

 In his first career playoff game against the Philadelphia Eagles, Kancey recorded four tackles, a sack, a tackle for loss, helped contribute to a safety, and helped contribute to stopping not just one, but two Brotherly Shove attempts in the Buccaneers' Wild Card Round victory.
 The Buccaneers remain the only team to do so.

 In the 2024 season, he recorded 28 tackles (22 solo), 7.5 sacks, one forced fumble, and one fumble recovery in 12 games.

 Kancey started Tampa Bay's first two games of the 2025 season, recording one tackle.
-On September 16, 2025, Kancey was diagnosed with a torn pectoral muscle; he was subsequently ruled out for the remainder of the season.
+On September 16, 2025, Kancey was diagnosed with a torn pectoral muscle, and was placed on injured reserve.
+He was activated on January 2, 2026 after missing 14 games.

+On April 27, 2026, the Buccaneers exercised the fifth-year option on Kancey's contract.